skovhus/skovhus.dev/README.md

 ## skovhus.dev

-This is my portfolio where I gather random bits and pieces.
+This is my portfolio where I gather random bits and pieces...